Abarbesgaard/useless/README.md

 ![License](https://img.shields.io/github/license/Abarbesgaard/useless)

-A useless project that does, that aims to be used less!
+UseLess, a project that aims to be used less!

 # About